dev777/YourMap/README.md

 --- TO DO ---
 * Many things left to do, and it adds up :
 - [ ] CODE : add timers, check importing assets and functions times
-- [ ] CODE : rewrite textCities infos with 3DGUI OR test with POVs generations
+- [ ] CODE : rewrite textCities infos with 3DGUI OR test with POIs generations
 - [ ] CODE : cleaning JSON from server infos ? (needs manual pos)
 - [ ] CODE : improve underground cities handling
 - [ ] ORG : improve imported mesh selection / naming